 6. Tales of a Fourth Grade Nothing by Judy Blume

-Fourth grade is a year of introductions to authors that hopefully the kids will want to seek out and Judy Blume is at the top of my list with a 4th grade story that I loved when I was in elementary school.
+Fourth grade is a year of introductions to authors that hopefully, the kids will want to seek out and Judy Blume is at the top of my list with a 4th grade story that I loved when I was in elementary school.
 It’s the first of the Fudge series and I think it works especially well to draw in reluctant readers, particularly boys. [chapter book, ages 8 and up]

 5. Savvy by Ingrid Law

 PickyKidPix loved her 4th grade book club based on Savvy, a story of the Beaumont family with a magical secret.
 At age 13, each child in their family develops a secret power they call a “savvy.”
-Mib’s brothers can cause hurricanes and creates electricity so she’s hoping that her upcoming birthday will reveal a spectacular savvy for her!
+Mib’s brothers can cause hurricanes and create electricity so she’s hoping that her upcoming birthday will reveal a spectacular savvy for her!
 But then Mib’s father gets into a terrible accident and Mibs sneaks a ride on a bus to the hospital convinced that her soon-to-be savvy will help save her father. [chapter book, ages 8 and up]

 4. The Lions of Little Rock by Kristin Levine